 Figure 3.1.
 Maps of the micrometeorological investigation site. - A Samoylov Island (satellite image CORONA, June 22, 1964); positions of ECS (1), long-term meteorological and soil station (2) and hut (3); black circle: minimum fetch of polygonal tundra (radius 600 m), hatched area: sector of discarded data due to disturbance, white rectangle: sector shown in detail below; B vicinity of the ECS; air photograph from helicopter, June 10, 2003 [Wille, 2004]; positions of ECS instruments, soil survey sites (S1, S2, S7), elevation profile C (microrelief) and boardwalks.
 The coordinate system of the maps is UTM Zone 52N (WGS84).
-A coloured version of this figure is given in the digital version of this study which is available at http://www.sub.uni-hamburg.de/opus/.

 Wet polygonal tundra extended at least 600 m in all directions from the ECS tower (Figure 3.1-A).
 To satisfy the fetch requirements of the eddy covariance method, a measurement height of 3.65 m above ground level was chosen.
 Thus, the rule of thumb was observed that the height for eddy covariance measurements should be less than about one-hundredth of the distance of the upwind uniform terrain [McMillen, 1988; Garrat, 1990; Stannard, 1997].
-A more elaborate footprint analysis following Schuepp et al. [1990] assessed the 80 % cumulative footprint, i.e. the upwind distance within which 80 % of the observed flux values originated, to be on average $(457 \pm 93)$ m during the snow-free periods.
-During 96.5 % of the snow-free periods, the 80 % cumulative footprint was within 600 m.
-However, the 80 % cumulative footprint increased to an average of $(781 \pm 138)$ m during the periods when snow covered the surface.
+A more elaborate footprint analysis following Schuepp et al. [1990] assessed the 80 % cumulative footprint, i.e. the upwind distance within which 80 % of the observed flux values originated, to be on average (457 ± 93) m during the snow-free periods.
+During 96.5% of the snow-free periods, the 80% cumulative footprint was within 600 m.
+However, the 80 % cumulative footprint increased to an average of (781 ± 138) m during the periods when snow covered the surface.
 Detailed results of the footprint analysis are shown in Chapter 4.
 At the periphery of the 600 m radius circle around the tower, several larger lakes interrupt the homogeneity of the polygonal tundra fetch.
 Given the long distance between the lakes and the tower, the inhomogeneity error introduced to the flux estimates for polygonal tundra by the lakes is assessed to be at maximum 5 % during snow-free periods.